danielbodnar/awesome-stars/README.md

 - [Mobirise/Mobirise](https://github.com/Mobirise/Mobirise) - Website Builder Software for Bootstrap 5
 - [TailGrids/tailwind-ui-components](https://github.com/TailGrids/tailwind-ui-components) - Free Tailwind CSS UI Components - Crafted for modern websites, landing pages and web apps.
 TailGrids Core is free and open-source so, feel free to use with your personal or commercial projects.
 If you
 - [primocms/primo](https://github.com/primocms/primo) - Primo is a visual CMS with a built-in code editor, Svelte blocks, and static site generator.
 - [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
-Works with all framework as well as regular HTML/CSS/JS. 🥾
+Works with all frameworks as well as regular HTML/CSS/JS. 🥾
 - [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in C
 - [novuhq/novu](https://github.com/novuhq/novu) - 🔥 The open-source notification infrastructure with fully functional embedded notification center 🚀🚀🚀
 - [aniftyco/awesome-tailwindcss](https://github.com/aniftyco/awesome-tailwindcss) - 😎 Awesome things related to Tailwind CSS